misiektoja/lastfm_monitor/docs/troubleshooting.md

 Failures that clear on their own, such as a Last.fm outage or a rate limit, say that the tool keeps retrying.
 Failures that need you, such as a rejected key or a hidden profile, do not.

-A failure is reported once, with the delay before the next attempt on the same line.
-A failure the tool can retry away, such as a Last.fm outage or a lost connection, is reported once the next check has failed too, so a blip of a single check between polls a few seconds apart prints nothing.
-A failure that needs you, such as a rejected key, is reported on the first check.
-With `--verbose` every first failing check is reported:
+Temporary failures are reported after two failed checks.
+Problems that need your action, such as a rejected key, are reported immediately.
+Use `--verbose` to see every first failure:

 ```
 * Error: The Last.fm API is temporarily unavailable (retrying in 30 seconds)
 To fix: This is usually a Last.fm outage.
 The tool will keep retrying
 ```

-While it lasts the tool stays quiet and reminds you once an hour, with how many checks have failed so far, so a two day outage is a handful of lines rather than one block per check.
-The reminder has its own cadence and does not depend on `LIVENESS_CHECK_INTERVAL`:
+Continuing outages produce one reminder per hour, independently of `LIVENESS_CHECK_INTERVAL`:

 ```
 * Monitoring degraded for <lastfm_username>.
 The Last.fm API is temporarily unavailable since Mon 08 Sep 2026, 09:15:05, 360 failed checks